 Developing a dating app can be a profitable investment.Whilst it is impossible to calculate “love” in plain numbers, there is lots of data out there which shows the need for dating apps in today’s market.

 Dating app development has a huge monetization potential.
 In 2019, the average user was spending around 1.5 hours a day using dating apps.

 Celadon has up-to-date experience developing successful dating apps both for iOS and Android, which we are going to share with you so you can learn how to develop a high quality and profitable product.

 This is a common method in which users pay to use an app for a certain period of time or pay a fee to unlock some additional features.

 Users can pay for premium features for a month, two, half a year and so on.
-This strategy works best when your app is already popular and has a lot of active users.
+This monetization strategy for apps works best when your app is already popular and has a lot of active users.
 It would however, be wise to offer different plans and different time periods, to provide users with a choice of how much they want to, and can afford to pay.